CNES/S1Tiling/docs/files.rst

 are removed automatically, others are :ref:`cached <data-caches>` in between several runs to shorten processing times when resuming after an interruption.

-.. note:: It's up to you, end-user, to clean that directory regularly.
+.. important:: It's up to you, end-user, to clean that directory regularly.

 .. _orthoready-files:

 Cut and calibrated S1 images ready for orthorectification
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 :Content: S1 images :ref:`calibrated <calibration-proc>` and :ref:`cut <cutting-proc>`.

+:Footprint: Sentinel-1 input image

 :Directory:  :ref:`%(tmp) <paths.tmp>`:samp:`/S1/`